clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/community.md

  * [Cognicast](https://cognitect.com/cognicast/) by Craig Andera often discusses topics relevant to Clojure and ClojureScript.
  * [Clojure Design Club](https://clojuredesign.club/) by Christoph Neumann and Nate Jones -- Functional Design in Clojure: Group therapy for recovering object-oriented developers.
  * [ClojureStream](https://clojure.stream/podcast) by Jacek Schae -- Explore unusually expressive programming language with Lisp roots that runs on JavaScript, Java Virtual Machine, and CLR.
  * [The REPL](https://www.therepl.net/episodes/) by Daniel Compton -- A weekly newsletter and podcast diving into Clojure programs and libraries.
+ * [Lost In Lambduhhs](https://podcasters.spotify.com/pod/show/lostinlambduhhs/) by Jordan Miller -- Featuring interviews with a myriad of guests from all sectors of tech with a special focus on the languages Clojure and Clojurescript
+ * [Parens of the Dead](https://www.parens-of-the-dead.com/) by Magnar Sveen and Christian Johansen -- A screencast series of zombie-themed games written with Clojure and ClojureScript

 ## Code Repositories

-Most folks host their projects at [GitHub](https://github.com/search?l=Clojure&q=clojure&type=Repositories), and most pure Clojure library distributions (with the exception of contrib) are available at [Clojars](https://clojars.org/).
+Most folks host their projects at [GitHub](https://github.com/search?l=Clojure&q=clojure&type=Repositories), and most pure Clojure library distributions (with the exception of Contrib) are available at [Clojars](https://clojars.org/).